 Another idea is to try and land an assistant composer job with a composer who writes music for corporate video production companies.

 - Play the Occasional Gig for Free

-It might seem like a waste of your time and energy, but it isn’t if you reap the benefits afterwards in added exposure, more people on your mailing list, more fans and probably some extra merch sold at the show.
+It might seem like a waste of your time and energy, but it isn’t if you reap the benefits afterward in added exposure, more people on your mailing list, more fans, and probably some extra merch sold at the show.

 All this leads to extra revenue over time.